jeje12247/jeje12247/README.md

 - :pencil2: Educational student of Employment Academy (for 5 months)
 - :mobile_phone_off: I'm interested in Android, too.
 -  :swimming_woman: I enjoy swimming, reading books. :book:
+-  :bulb: Just do it.
-- :bulb: It's fun to develop what I want, and I hope to see the web I made used by the public.
+- :heart: It's fun to develop what I want, and I hope to see the web I made used by the public.

 ---